FifthTry/montserrat/README.md

 ## License

-Since Raleway  Font is under [OFL](https://fonts.google.com/specimen/Montserrat/about?query=Montserrat), this FASTN wrapper is also under [OFL](LICENSE).
+Since Montserrat  Font is under [OFL](https://fonts.google.com/specimen/Montserrat/about?query=Montserrat), this FASTN wrapper is also under [OFL](LICENSE).